williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 ### Application User Profile Object

 Application User profiles are app-specific but may be customized by the Profile Editor in the Okta Admin UI.
-SSO apps typically don't support a user profile while apps with [user provisioning features](#features) have an app-specific profiles with optional and/or required attributes.
-Any profile attribute visible in the Okta Admin UI for an application assignment can also be assigned via the API.
-Some attributes are reference attributes and imported from the target application and only allow specific values to be configured.
+SSO apps typically don't support a user profile while apps with [user provisioning features](#features) have an app-specific profiles with optional and/or required properties.
+Any profile properties visible in the Okta Admin UI for an application assignment can also be assigned via the API.
+Some properties are reference properties and imported from the target application and only allow specific values to be configured.

 #### Profile Editor